Easy Split Pea Soup Recipe

 Warm, comforting, and easy to prepare split pea soup recipe.
 This is one of the best easy split pea soup recipes out there!

 Remember when we talked about slop?
 This is green slop.
 Ben affectionately refers to certain food as slop…I think it’s the Marine in him.
 Looks aside, this easy split pea soup recipe is a hearty soup that will satisfy you and won’t break the bank.
-It’s thrifty slop!
+It’s thrifty (and delicious) slop!

 If you’re a vegetarian, this soup would be delicious without the ham.
 If you aren’t a vegetarian and happen to have a ham bone lying around (or in your freezer), throw that in and this soup with be taken to a whole new level.
 If you prefer a smoother soup, use a blender or a hand-held immersion blender to give it a quick purée (before you add the ham).

 Used in this recipe:

 This soup would be fantastic with this homemade ciabatta from Brown Eyed Baker!

 - one medium yellow onion, diced (about 1 cup diced onion)

 - 2-3 medium carrots, diced (about 2 heaping cups)